A gluing construction of K3 surfaces: Introduction

 \begin{corollary} There exists a K3 surface $X$ which is neither projective nor Kummer, and which admits a holomorphic map $f\colon \mathbb{C}\to X$ such that the Euclidean closure of the image $f(\mathbb{C})$ is a compact real hypersurface of $X$.
-In particular, the Zariski closure of $f(\mathbb{C})$ coincides with $X$, whereas the Euclidean closure of $f(\mathbb{C})$ is a proper subset of $X$. \end{corollary}
+In particular, the Zariski closure of $f(\mathbb{C})$ coincides with $X$ (i.e. $f(\mathbb{C})$ cannot be included in any proper analytic subvariety), whereas the Euclidean closure of $f(\mathbb{C})$ is a proper subset of $X$. \end{corollary}

 We will construct a K3 surface $X$ by patching two open complex surfaces obtained as the complements of tubular neighborhoods of elliptic curves embedded in blow-ups of the projective plane $\mathbb{P}^2$ at general nine points.
 The outline of the construction is as follows: Let $C_0^+$ and $C_0^-$ be two smooth elliptic curves in $\mathbb{P}^2$ biholomorphic to each other, and $Z^\pm:=\{p_1^\pm, p_2^\pm, \dots, p_9^\pm\}\subset C_0^{\pm}$ be general nine points.
 Moreover let $S^{\pm}$ be the blow-ups of $\mathbb{P}^2$ at the nine points $Z^\pm$, and $C^\pm\subset S^\pm$ be the strict transforms of $C_0^{\pm}$.
 Denote by $M^\pm$ the complements of tubular neighborhoods of $C^\pm$ in $S^\pm$.
 We construct $X$ by patching $M^+$ and $M^-$.
 In order to patch them holomorphically, namely, $M^{\pm}$ become holomorphically embedded open complex submanifolds of $X$, one needs to choose $Z^\pm$ in a suitable manner.
 To this end, we give the following definition: